Detailed Action

 element 18; par.
 69]; and an absorbent material covering a portion of the substrate [fig. 3A, element 16; par.
 69], wherein the absorbent material comprises at least one of a graduated scale and/or a reactive feature [par.
 77].

-However, Palmer does not teach wherein the absorbent material comprises at least one of a graduated scale and/or a reactive feature printed on the absorbent material: and one or more bendable tabs extending from the substrate, wherein the tabs are movable between a first position being substantially coplanar with the substrate and a second position being non-coplanar with the substrate, and wherein the tabs, when in the second position are configured to prevent a distal end of the absorbent material from contacting the source of the bodily fluid during collection.
+However, Palmer does not teach wherein the absorbent material comprises at least one of a sensor, a biosensor, and/or an electrode attached to or printed on the absorbent material; and one or more bendable tabs extending from the substrate, wherein the tabs are independently movable between a first position being substantially coplanar with the substrate and a second position being non-coplanar with the substrate, wherein the tabs, when in the second position are configured to prevent a distal end of the absorbent material from contacting the source of the bodily fluid during collection.

-Esfandiari teaches the absorbent material comprising at least one of a graduated scale and a
+O’Reilly teaches wherein the absorbent material comprises at least one of a sensor, a biosensor,

 Frey teaches and wherein the tabs, when in the second position are configured to prevent a distal end of the absorbent material from contacting the source of the bodily fluid during collection [fig. 3a, 3b; par.
 143].